Weak Fano threefolds arising as the blowup of a hyperquadric in $\mathbb{P}^4$ along a curve: Arithmetic genus of curves on a smooth hyperquadric

 Recall that the arithmetic genus of a projective variety $Z$, whose irreducible components all have dimension $m$, is defined as where the Euler characteristic $\chi(\mathcal{O}_Z)= \sum_{i= 0}^m (-1)^i \dim_{\kk}(H^i(Z,\:\mathcal{O}_Z))$ is given by the constant term of the Hilbert polynomial of $Z$.
 Note, in particular, that this definition does not depend on the embedding of $Z$ into projective space.
 However, given a reduced projective variety $Z$ and an integer $l\in \Z$, we can consider the non-reduced variety $Z'=l\cdot Z$ as a subvariety of a projective variety of dimension $\dim(Z)+1$.
 Then $Z'=l \cdot Z$ is a divisor on this larger variety and so its structure (as a subscheme) and thus its arithmetic genus do depend on the embedding of $Z'$.

 \begin{rmk} If $Z$ is a connected and reduced projective variety (e.g.\ if $Z$ is integral), recall that $\mathcal{O}_Z=\kk$ and thus, $\dim_{\kk}(H^0(Z, \mathcal{O}_Z))=1$ (see e.g.\ \cite[Cor.\ 3.3.21]{Qing_Liu-Algebraic_Geometry}).
-MoreoverLet $C \sub Y$ be a smooth irreducible curve of genus $g$ and degree $d$ that lies on a smooth hyperquadric $Y \sub \Pfour$ $Z$ is a (possibly non-reduced, singular or reducible) complete intersection in $\Pn$ of positive dimension for some $n\geq 1$, then we also have $\dim_{\kk}(H^0(Z, \mathcal{O}_Z))=1$ (\cite[18.6.U]{Rising_Sea-Vakil}).
-In particularLet $C \sub Y$ be a smooth irreducible curve of genus $g$ and degree $d$ that lies on a smooth hyperquadric $Y \sub \Pfour$ $Z$ is a projective curve that is either connected and reduced or a complete intersection, then the arithmetic genus of $Z$ is just given by $p_a(Z)=\dim_{\kk}(H^1(Z, \mathcal{O}_Z))$. \end{rmk} In the following, the genus of a (possibly singular, reducible or non-reduced) curve $\Gamma$ will always refer to the arithmetic genus $p_a(\Gamma)=1-\chi(\mathcal{O}_{\Gamma})$ of $\Gamma$.
+Moreover, $Z$ is a (possibly non-reduced, singular or reducible) complete intersection in $\Pn$ of positive dimension for some $n\geq 1$, then we also have $\dim_{\kk}(H^0(Z, \mathcal{O}_Z))=1$ (\cite[18.6.U]{Rising_Sea-Vakil}).
+In particular, $Z$ is a projective curve that is either connected and reduced or a complete intersection, then the arithmetic genus of $Z$ is just given by $p_a(Z)=\dim_{\kk}(H^1(Z, \mathcal{O}_Z))$. \end{rmk} In the following, the genus of a (possibly singular, reducible or non-reduced) curve $\Gamma$ will always refer to the arithmetic genus $p_a(\Gamma)=1-\chi(\mathcal{O}_{\Gamma})$ of $\Gamma$.
 Recall that if $\Gamma$ is a smooth, irreducible curve, then its arithmetic and geometric genus coincide.\\ The following lemma generalizes the well-known equality $2p_a(\Gamma)-2=\Gamma \cdot (\Gamma + K_S)$ for smooth irreducible curves $\Gamma$ on a smooth surface $S$ to an arbitrary curve $\Gamma \sub S$ that is possibly singular, reducible or non-reduced (compare \cite[Exercice V.1.3]{Hartshorne}). \begin{lem} Let $S$ be a smooth surface with canonical divisor $K_S$ and $\Gamma \sub S$ a curve.
 Then the arithmetic genus $p_a(\Gamma)$ of $\Gamma$ satisfies

 In particular, given a curve $\Gamma'\sub S$, the union $\Gamma \cup \Gamma'$ (seen as a divisor on $S$) satisfies

 \end{lem} \begin{proof} In (the proof of) \cite[Thm.\ V.1.6]{Hartshorne}, it is shown that any Cartier divisor $D\sub S$ satisfies $\chi(\mathcal{O}_X(D))=\frac{1}{2}D\cdot (D-K_S)+1+p_a(S)$.
 For the divisor $D=-\Gamma$, this equality yields